dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 ![Service Instance Before and after Relocation][]

-[Service Instance Before and after Relocation]: img/b+a.png "The virtual machine before and after relocation" width=200px
+[Service Instance Before and after Relocation]: img/b+a.png "The virtual machine before and after relocation" width=220px

 The decision for this service topology after relocation is made by the CloudConduit and should be guided by service owner policies.
 Overall, to relocate this simple node.js application the following Migrators were placed on the Viaduct:

-**TODO**: The description of the migration process in Section 4 is confusing.
-Since “Both machines are then booted using a prepared Ubuntu iso image”, why do you need to boot the VM again “After copying the virtual machine on the SmartOS platform”?

  * The virtual machine image Migrator will pause the virtual machine on the OpenStack side and create a new virtual machine on the SmartOS side.
 Both machines are then booted using a prepared ubuntu iso image[^os1].
-After booting the data is copied over using *netcat* and the *dd* command.
-After copying the virtual machine on the SmartOS platform can be booted.
+This is done such that the contents of the source image can be copied to the target image.
+The image itself is copied using the *netcat* and the *dd* command on the running ubuntu instance.
+After this copy operation the virtual machine on the SmartOS platform can be booted and will be an exact copy of the source VM.
 This is one approach of many.
  * The Relocator for the OpenStack block storage copies the data from the block storage device in OpenStack cinder onto the Filesystem of the virtual machine running on KVM in a SmartOS zone.
 This is done with the help of the *sftp* protocol.
  * Reconfiguration of the node.js application's configuration file is based on regular expressions and a simple Python script.
 It changes the paths for node.js interpreter and the path to the data.